Brunch & Batter

 Instructions

-• In a medium bowl, whisk the flour, baking powder, baking soda, sugar, cinnamon and salt until combined.
+• In a medium bowl, whisk the flour, baking powder, sugar, cinnamon, and salt until combined.

-1 cup (120 grams) all-purpose flour, 1 teaspoon baking powder, ¼ teaspoon baking soda, ½ teaspoon ground cinnamon, ¼ teaspoon Kosher or fine sea salt, 2 tablespoon white granulated sugar
+1 cup all-purpose flour, 2 teaspoon baking powder, ½ teaspoon ground cinnamon, ¼ teaspoon kosher or fine sea salt, 2½ tablespoon white granulated sugar

 • In a separate bowl, whisk together the cream, milk, and melted butter.
-Add the egg, vanilla, and vinegar and whisk again until combined.
+Add the egg and vanilla, then whisk again until combined.

-1 cup (8 ounces) heavy cream or whipping cream, 2 tablespoon milk, 3 tablespoon (1.5 ounces) unsalted butter, melted and slightly cooled, 1 large egg, 1 teaspoon white vinegar, ¼ teaspoon vanilla extract
+¼ cup heavy cream or whipping cream, room temperature, ¾ cup milk (2% or full-fat), 2 tablespoon unsalted butter, melted and slightly cooled, 1 large egg, room temperature, 1 teaspoon vanilla extract

-• Add the cream mixture to the flour mixture, and stir until well combined, and no flour streaks remain.
-The batter will be thick and lumpy.
+• Add the cream mixture to the flour mixture, and stir until well combined, and there are no visible flour streaks.
+The batter will be somewhat thick and lumpy.
 Let the batter stand for 10 minutes.

 • While the batter is resting, heat a non-stick pan over medium heat (375℉ if using an electric griddle).
 Add butter or oil to the pan until sizzling, but not browned.
 Using a measuring cup, ladle ⅓ cup batter onto the skillet, spreading it slightly.
 Repeat with more batter, without overcrowding the pan.